syncfusion-content/flutter-docs/Flutter/pdf-viewer/How to/Add SignaturePad signatures to Syncfusion Flutter PdfViewer.md

 ![PdfViewer with Signature pad](images/samples/PdfViewer with Signature pad.jpg)

-To know more about adding a digital signature to PDF document, please refer [here](https://help.syncfusion.com/flutter/pdf/working-with-digital-signature).
+To know more about adding a digital signature to a PDF document, please refer [here](https://help.syncfusion.com/flutter/pdf/working-with-digital-signature).